 In metallurgy, a flux (derived from Latin fluxus meaning “flow”) is a chemical cleaning agent, flowing agent, or purifying agent.
 Fluxes may have more than one function at a time.
 They are used in both extractive metallurgy and metal joining.

 Flux is an important part of soldering and helps reduce oxidation.
 Soldering flux for electronics goes by a variety of names such as solder flux, rosin flux or rosin soldering flux.
 There is also a water soluble flux that you could use, but be sure not to use plumbing flux as that is different.

 Solder paste also contains flux.
 Solder paste is used in making PCBs or printed circuit boards.
 If you are just staring out, most likely you won’t use solder paste for anything.

-Flux can also be embedded in your solder, like our Solder .6mm Spool.
+Flux can also be embedded in your solder.